NDCO Newsletter Summer 2018

-Welcome to the Winter edition of the NDCO program newsletter for region 14.
+Welcome to the summer edition of the NDCO program newsletter for region 14 Southern Melbourne.
 If you would like information about special projects, networks and professional development opportunities in relation to education & employment for people with disability please contact the NDCO program.

 Sally Bailey, National Disability Coordination Officer T (03) 9784 0400 M 0439 897 027

 The Australian Government Department of Education engaged ACIL Allen Consulting (ACIL Allen) to undertake an evaluation of the NDCO program in 2016.
 The scope of the evaluation was to examine the policy rationale for the NDCO Program, its operation to date, and make recommendations for the future operation of the program.
 This included examining the appropriateness, effectiveness and efficiency of the NDCO Program, and its intersection with the Australian Government policy and other government programs, particularly the National Disability Insurance Scheme (NDIS).

 This evaluation found that the NDCO Program provides a valuable resource and range of activities at a local area that help service providers to improve education and employment outcomes for people with disability.
 Additionally, the NDCO Program is unique in its mandate to provide ‘whole-of-system’ expertise across different sectors.
 We can now confirm that the NDCO program has been funded to June 2022.

 The evaluation report and the Australian Government response to the report are available at the links below:

 Reforms to strengthen the capacity of the education system to support students with disabilities and additional needs